cyrusobrien/cyrusobrien/_pages/activism.md

  <div markdown="0"  class="container-fluid">
  <div class="row">
                    <div class="col-sm-6 clearfix">
-                     <h3 class="section-heading">Fiscal Responsibility: The Case for a Safter, Stronger, and Smarter Juvenile Justice System</h3>
+                     <h3 class="section-heading">Fiscal Responsibility: The Key to a Safer, Stronger, and Smarter Juvenile Justice System</h3>
-                        <p>This white paper was based on an analysis of youth incarceration in Florida.
-It was the basis for <a href="https://www.flsenate.gov/PublishedContent/Session/2012/InterimReports/2012-118cj.pdf"> legislation</a> that prohibited the incarceration of children adjudicated for misdemeanors, the implementation of which has contributed to a nearly 70% decline in juvenile incarceration in the state.
-Jointly published by the Southern Poverty Law Center and Florida TaxWatch, it was one of the first (and few) successful anti-incarceration collaborations between right and left.
+                        <p>This white paper was based on a quantitative analysis of youth incarceration in Florida that found that nearly half of all children admitted to juvenile prisons were adjudicated only for a misdemeanor or probation violation.
+It was the <a href="https://www.flsenate.gov/PublishedContent/Session/2012/InterimReports/2012-118cj.pdf">basis</a> for <a href="http://laws.flrules.org/2011/54" > legislation</a> that prohibited the incarceration of children adjudicated for misdemeanors in most circumstances, the implementation of which has contributed to a nearly 70% decline in juvenile incarceration in the state.
+Jointly published by the Southern Poverty Law Center and Florida TaxWatch, it was one of the first (and remains one of the few) successful anti-incarceration collaborations between right and left.
 I wasn't responsible for the title...
  <a href="https://www.splcenter.org/20101222/fiscal-responsibility-key-safer-smarter-and-stronger-juvenile-justice-system"> Read the full document here...</a></p>
                </div>
                 <div class="col-sm-6 clearfix">